YCChenVictor/blog-frontend/_posts/Computer_Science/backend/rails/2022-05-29-build-apps.md

 * routes without scaffold (for posts)
 * controller without scaffold (for posts)
 * view without scaffold (for posts)
+* try to create a post with a user
+* style

 ## Why?